xinwenfu/VChat_KSTET_Multi/README.md

 						; EDI will be increased to check the next socket handle
 ```

 We first adjust the stack pointer that is stored in the `ESP` register: `sub esp,0x64`.
-This is done to prevent the function calls from overwriting our shell code.
+This is done to prevent the function calls from overwriting our shell code when stack frames and arguments are written to the stack.

 The `EDI` register will be used to store our Socket Handle; this is simply an integer value.
 Since we are brute forcing this we need to start at zero.
 We achieve this with the following instruction: `xor edi,edi`.
-By XORing a value with itself we achieve the value of zero.
+By XORing a value with itself we get the value of zero.

 Following this we have a label `socket_loop:`.
 This is used to create the loop by giving us a way to *easily* jump backwards in the code.

 Next we configure the stack for a call to the `recv(...)` function; Remember that we place the arguments onto the stack in reverse order.
 First we zero out a register with the following instruction: `xor ebx,ebx`.
 This is done so we can place a zero onto the stack for the *Flag* argument with the instruction: `push ebx`.
 Then we add 0x4 to the *bh* register: `add bh,0x4`, this is done so the `EBX` register which was zero now contains the value 1024.
 This is because we place the value `0x4` into the *high* registers (bytes 8 - 15) of the `EBX` register.
 The value 1024 is placed onto the stack again with the push instruction: `push ebx`.
-The instructions `mov ebx,esp` and `add ebx,0x64` setup the location we will write the received data to, in this case we  we load the stack pointer into the `EBX` register, and sets it to the original `ESP` location before the initial subtraction; This is so the received second stage will be written to a nearby location.
+The instructions `mov ebx,esp` and `add ebx,0x64` setup the location we will write the received data to, in this case we load the stack pointer into the `EBX` register, and sets it to the original `ESP` location before the initial subtraction; This is so the received second stage will be written to a nearby location.
 This is added to the stack with the instruction `push ebx`.
 The final parameter is configured with the instructions `inc edi` and `push edi`; the `inc edi` is used for our brute forcing of the Socket Handle and `push edi` places it onto the stack.
-Finally we make the call to the `recv(...)` function using `mov eax,0x74F123A0` by moving the address of `recv(...)` and using `call eax` call the function.
+Finally we make the call to the `recv(...)` function using `mov eax,0x74F123A0` by moving the address of `recv(...)` that we discovered earlier (subject to change) and using `call eax` to call the function.
 We then check if the function succeeded using `test eax,eax` and if the returned value is not zero `jnz socket_loop` we repeat the loop; otherwise we fall through into the stage-2 shellcode we wrote to the stack with our `recv(...)` call.

 ## Test code